christophsax/seasonal/README.md

     out(m)
     out(m, search = "regARIMA model residuals")

-The `slidingspans` and `revisions` function call the `slidingspans` and `history` spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
-Note that against the convention, the `history` spec is called by the function `revisions`, in order to avoid a naming collision with the function from the `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `history` computes an out-of-sample revision history.
+The `slidingspans` and `revisions` function call the 'slidingspans' and 'history' spec of X-13ARIMA-SEATS and show the respective parts of the `.out` file.
+Note that against the convention, the 'history' spec is called by the function `revisions`, in order to avoid a naming collision with the function from the preloaded `utils` pacakge. `slidingspans` analyzes the stability of a seasonal adjustment, `revisions` computes an out-of-sample revision history.
 A `plot` method shows a graphical overview of the analysis.
 For a detailed description of the two specs, consider section 7.16 and 7.8 in the [manual][manual].

     slidingspans(m)
     plot(slidingspans(m))